drreynolds/smuhpc-workshop/source/session_9.rst

    +WantParallelSchedulingGroups = TRUE
    queue

-As should be clear from the structure of this file, you only need to modify the first few blocks of options:
+As should be clear from the comments in this file, you only need to modify the first few blocks of options:

 * ``arguments`` -- this should include *both* your executable file